spaceitup/checkout-android/README.rst

 The WidgetParameters contains a collection of parameters used to theme widgets.
-Widgets are UI elements handling user input, i.e. TextInput, CheckBoxes and buttons.
+Widgets are UI elements handling user input, i.e. TextInput, CheckBoxes Select options.
 Below is a table explaining each parameter.

 The WidgetParameters class allow setting individual drawable resource ids for icons by using the putInputTypeIcon() method, use the